 But let’s forget the others for now and take a look at my review of the Sazerac 18:

 Figs, plums, cinnamon, nutmeg.
 Some wood and rye.
 Slight scent of a musty cellar.

 Rye spice, creamy toffee, crème brulee and some clove.
 Cinder toffee and ginger.
 Sweet dominates the plater but it is not as sickly sweet as the baby Saz but sweet enough and with more flavors coming in to play.
 It’s delicious.

 Peppery rye, white pepper and hints of toffee.
 Not the greatest finish and lets it down a bit.

 An excellent drink.
 I know some people didn’t think too much of this, the general consensus seemed to be that it was a slight improvement on the 2016 offering but nothing to write home about.
 I also think some people just prefer the higher proof big boys of the BTAC range such as the George T Stagg and the WL Weller.

-I don’t agree I think it’s tremendous and offers a uniqueness is its creamy sweetness, similar to the standard Sazerac Rye.
-The crème brulee and creamy toffee dominate which I love.
+I don’t agree, I think it’s tremendous and offers a uniqueness in its creamy sweetness, similar to the standard Sazerac Rye.
+The crème Brulee and creamy toffee dominate which I love.

 Word of advice, you absolutely must leave this to rest in the glass for 5 minutes or so to get the true flavors, it changes drastically.
 Sweet and spicy in perfect harmony, if I could find a bottle of it at retail pricing I would snap it up, unfortunately, that is unlikely to happen.